Stewardship Standards

 SDSUG Stewardship Standards

 SDSUG Stewardship Standards define what stewards owe the group.
-They protect the Sonoran Desert Security User Group (SDSUG) culture, continuity, and safety by ensuring that anyone in a position of responsibility meets clear obligations and qualifications.
+They protect the SDSUG culture, continuity, and safety by ensuring that anyone in a position of responsibility meets clear obligations and qualifications.

 What It Means to Be a Steward at SDSUG